Art In Fiction

 Inspired by Virginia Woolf: An Interview with Maggie Humm, Author of Talland House

 Fans of Virginia Woolf and art will love Talland House by Maggie Humm.
-Learn about her inspiration for the novel that is listed in the Visual Arts category on Art In Fiction, enjoy a reading from Talland House, and discover her advice for new authors.
+Learn about her inspiration for the novel, which is listed in the Visual Arts category on Art In Fiction; enjoy a reading from Talland House; and discover her advice for new authors.

 Highlights:

-- Maggie's next novel Rodin's Mistress about the artist Gwen John and her torrid relationship with Auguste Rodin.
+• Maggie's next novel, Rodin's Mistress, about artist Gwen John and her torrid relationship with Auguste Rodin.

 Press Play right now and be sure to check out Maggie Humm's novel Talland House listed in the Visual Arts category on Art In Fiction.